-The scenarios created for this report are referred to as H++ scenarios, and are typically more extreme climate change scenarios on the margins or outside of the 10th to 90th percentile range presented in the 2009 UK climate change projections (also known as ‘UKCP09’).
+This research was commissioned to accompany the Adaptation Sub-Committee’s 2017 Climate Change Risk Assessment evidence report.
+The project investigated the development of plausible ‘high-end’ climate change scenarios, referred to as H++ scenarios, which are typically extreme climate change scenarios on the margins or outside of the 10th to 90th percentile range presented in the 2009 UK climate change projections (also known as ‘UKCP09’).

 It covers the following climate hazards:

 - cold snaps